lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-It is good practice to use multiple methods to decide what you should adjust.
-The information criterion methods are also quite powerful and compare several models to find which is better.
-The method balances model fitness with the number of predictors.
-Use the Akaike criterion or AIC for models that use maximum likelihood.
+Another method is the information criterion, which identifies variables to adjust for by comparing multiple models.
+A common method is the Akaike criterion or AIC.

 ---